-Table LRSpl: Split-up of on balance sheet exposures (excluding derivatives, SFTs and exempted exposures) CRR leverage ratio exposures EU-1 Total on-balance sheet exposures (excluding derivatives, SFTs, and exempted exposures), of which: 25.560.520 EU-2 Trading book exposures 1.092.883 EU-3 Banking book exposures, of which: 24.467.637 EU-4 Covered bonds 0 EU-5 Exposures treated as sovereigns 6.343.965 EU-6 Exposures to regional governments, MDB, international organisations and PSE not treated as sovereigns 680.943 EU-7 Institutions 2.094.890 EU-8 Secured by mortgages of immovable properties 903.070 EU-9 Retail exposures 7.253.12 EU-10 Corporate 4.291.741 EU-11 Exposures in default 1.267.093 EU-12 Other exposures (eg equity, securitisations, and other non-credit obligation assets) 1.632.808
+Table LRSpl: Split-up of on balance sheet exposures (excluding derivatives, SFTs and exempted exposures) EU-1 Total on-balance sheet exposures (excluding derivatives, SFTs, and exempted exposures), of which: 21,062,009 EU-2 Trading book exposures 111,293 EU-3 Banking book exposures, of which: 20,950,715 EU-4 Covered bonds 0 EU-5 Exposures treated as sovereigns 6,440,113 EU-6 Exposures to regional governments, MDB, international organisations and PSE not treated as sovereigns 210,190 CRR leverage ratio exposures EU-7 Institutions 2,097,548 EU-8 Secured by mortgages of immovable properties 954,227 EU-9 Retail exposures 4,548,300 EU-10 Corporate 4,475,877 EU-11 Exposures in default 584,147 EU-12 Other exposures (eg equity, securitisations, and other non-credit obligation assets) 1,640,314

-Table LRQua: qualitative items 1.
-Description of the processes used to manage the risk of excessive leverage For the purposes of assessment of the excessive leverage risk, the Bank continuously monitors the leverage ratio and its changes through detailed breakdown of the leverage ratio total exposure measure, to determinate the main components of balance exposures and their impact on the leverage ratio and impact on the changes of the main balance exposures through reporting period and their material importance and also their influence on the Bank's business plan and goals achievement.
-The Bank has established process and system of regular measurement, monitoring and reporting on assets and liabilities maturity mismatches, and also had clearly defined internally acceptable limits of the maturity mismatches in order to meet all regulatory requirements based on the security and stability principles, and achievement of planned profitability in order to avoid risk of distressed selling of assets which would result with losses and would endanger Bank's business plans and goals.
-2. Description of the factors that had an impact on the leverage Ratio during the period to which the disclosed leverage Ratio refers During the 2015 the amendments to the Consumer Credit Act and to the Credit Institutions Act have put an obligation on banks to place borrowers of CHF denominated loans in the same position they would have been if their loans from the beginning were denominated in EUR.
-The amendments came into force on 30.
-September 2015 providing framework and principles of the conversion of CHF loans into EUR loans.
-According to the above mentioned amendments of relevant legislation, Bank calculated potential losses on conversion of CHF loans and recognised them in profit and loss statement for the year 2015.
-The economic environment in 2015, despite certain positive trends, still remained unfavourable, mainly severely affected by the Changes and Amendments of the Consumer Credit Act, that have had influenced in this way the leverage ratio, too.
+Table LRQua Qualitative information 1, Description of the processes used to manage the risk of excessive leverage For the purposes of assessment of the excessive leverage risk, the Bank continuously monitors the leverage ratio and its changes through detailed breakdown of the leverage ratio total exposure measure, to determinate the main components of balance exposures and their impact on the leverage ratio and impact on the changes of the main balance exposures through reporting period and their material importance and also their influence on the Bank's business plan and goals achievement.
+The Bank has established process and system of regular measurement, monitoring and reporting on assets and liabilities maturity mismathes, and also had clearly defined internally acceptable limits of the maturity mismatches in order to meet all regulatory requirements based on the security and stability principles, and achievement of planned profitability in order to avoid risk of distressed selling of assets which would result with losses and would endanger Bank's business plans and goals.
+2, Description of the factors that had an impact on the leverage Ratio during the period to which the disclosed leverage Ratio refers Compared to the previous year, the financial leverage ratio has increased from 0,0779 to 0,1101.
+This is a result oft he Bank's capital increase and total exposure decrease of which is the largest decrease of the balance sheet exposure.